Notice: Undefined offset: 1 in /sata1/home/users/dytiatko/www/fest.dytiatko.org.ua/wp-includes/media.php on line 68

 2. Mission and objectives

 2.1.
-The Festival mission is to find and support children’s/youth studios and clubs, which are engaged in cinema and television creativity, talented children; the revival of the children’s/youth cinema and television in Ukraine.
+The Festival mission is to find and support children’s/youth studios and clubs, which are engaged in cinema and television creativity, talented children; development of the children’s/youth cinema and television in Ukraine.

 2.2.
 The Festival objectives are: